 DRA Global acknowledges that good corporate governance requires ongoing commitment to structures and processes.
 The following charters and policies have been developed to assist all employees in the performance of their daily duties:

 Committee charters define the role and responsibility of the committee within the governance framework of DRA Global.
-Each member of the Audit Committee, the People, Culture and Remuneration Committee, and the Sustainability and HSEC Committee meet the independence requirements of the Australian regulation.

 The Company is committed to maintaining the highest standards of honesty, integrity and ethical conduct.